MetaLoco: Universal Quadrupedal Locomotion with Meta-Reinforcement Learning and Motion Imitation: Simulation results

 \subsection{Meta-episode Length K}

-In another simulation experiment, we conducted an ablation study on the meta-episode length $K$, introduced by Duan et al. \cite{duan2016rl}.
-For each value of $K$ we considered, we trained 5 policies with our method, each with a separate random seed.
-The learning curves in \Cref{fig: tikz ablation study Meta-episode length} reveal that lower values of $K$ either result in a decreasing reward trend or in a very high variance between training runs.
-Conversely, preserving a multi-episodic memory (i.e. for $K > 2$) leads to stable training curves and higher final rewards.
-This study supports our earlier assertion that maintaining the GRU hidden state across episodes allows the agent to accumulate and leverage contextual information about the task structure and dynamics.
-Moreover, it demonstrates the sensitivity of our framework to the meta-episode length $K$, which appears to be a problem-dependent hyperparameter.
+In this section, we provide an ablation study on the meta-episode length $K$.
+For each value of $K$, 5 policies are trained with different random seeds.
+The learning curves in \Cref{fig: tikz ablation study Meta-episode length} reveal that lower values of $K$ either result in a decreasing reward trend or a high variance between training runs.
+Conversely, preserving a multi-episodic memory (i.e. $K > 2$) leads to stable training curves and higher final rewards.
+This experiment highlights the importance of maintaining the GRU hidden state across episodes, as also noted in prior research~\cite{duan2016rl}, where the meta-episode length $K$ serves as a problem-dependent hyperparameter.